Change through experiencing art

 In barrier-free learning programs open to those both with and without disabilities, participants take their learning and awareness to another level by sharing experiences and knowledge through art.
 In both “Sign Language Tours” using sign language to view exhibitions, targeted at those with and without hearing disabilities; and “Verbal Imaging Tours” tours targeting those with and without visual disabilities, participants have the chance to exchange views through dialogue with others.
 From time to time, workshops etc., are also run on themes with disability as a gateway.

 Learning programs targeting teachers and students are organized for individual schools (classes, club activities, volunteers) at the Museum, or at the school itself.
-Mori Art Museum offers active learning options that incorporate art into lessons and utilize the art to the maximum extent, while discussion programs provide a forum for teachers and the Museum to discuss art and children’s learning.
+In such programs as “School Tours” where they actually visit the Museum to view exhibitions on site together with museum staff members, Mori Art Museum offers active learning options that incorporate art into lessons and utilize the art to the maximum extent, while discussion programs provide a forum for teachers and the Museum to discuss art and children’s learning.

 “Urgent Talks” provide a platform for discussing, talking about topics that demand urgent debate, with input from artists, curators, critics and activists engaged in meaningful, innovative activities across the globe.
 At the “International Symposia,” meanwhile, international participants with connections to the relevant field gather to discuss these topics in greater depth.
 A wide variety of themes topical both in Japan and elsewhere are covered in academic discussions.